 solar plexus blow.
 He will have to wait until Aug.
-21 to have it doterwalt until Aug.
-21 to have it deter-mined whether or not he was drunk yesterday, and unless he leaves \$50 in the hands of the police in the mean-time he will have to spend that time in jail.
-The usual fine for drunkenness is either 45 or \$10, but Mr. Hardman, hecause he peeved the prosecutor will have to put up \$50 before he is permit-ted to prove that he wasn't drunk.
+21 to have it determined whether or not he was drunk yesterday, and unless he leaves \$50 in the hands of the police in the meantime he will have to spend that time in jail.
+The usual fine for drunkenness in jall.
+The usual nne for architemess is either \$5 or \$10, but Mr. Hardman, because he peeved the prosecutor will have to put up \$50 before he is permit-ted to prove that he wasn't drunk.